SheetJS/sheetjs/README.md

 `make test` will run the node-based tests.
 By default it runs tests on files in every supported format.
 To test a specific file type, set `FMTS` to the format you want to test.
-Feature-specific tests are avaialble with `make test_misc`
+Feature-specific tests are available with `make test_misc`

 ```bash
 $ make test_misc   # run core tests